sanman1k98/dotfiles/README.md

 # Welcome to my dotfiles!

 Always a WIP and I'm always learning new and better ways to do stuff:)
-(forreal tho this could be way better it's kinda basic)

 ### Highlights
 - Primarily for macOS